G-Y4XGBEXXKH

 Wednesday, August 20, 2025

-Heat was intense, the breeze sluggish, and every word in the book crawled along as if on crooked legs.
+The heat was intense, the breeze sluggish, and every word in the book crawled along as if on crooked legs.
 Alice’s eyelids grew heavy.